Protection from the ground up

-ER-7™ and BlackGold® coatings protect against all particle erosion including volcanic ash, silica based sand and quartz.
+ER-7™ and BlackGold® coatings protect against all particle erosion including sand, dust, salt, and volcanic ash.

-The uncoated airfoils in the “Rainbow” compressor configuration exhibit significant erosion compared to the MDS coated airfoils maintaining the airfoil geometry.
-The thin coatings do not impact the airfoil weight or its dimensional profile.
+The uncoated airfoils in the “Rainbow” compressor configuration exhibit significant erosion compared to the MDS coated airfoils which maintain airfoil geometry.
+The thin coatings do not significantly impact the airfoil weight or its dimensional profile.

 Volcanic Ash Erosion

 After exposure to 2 kg of volcanic ash, the uncoated airfoil has completely eroded through the substrate material.
 Whereas, after 3 kg of volcanic ash exposure, the BlackGold® coated airfoil remains completely intact and retains its surface finish.

 Silica Sand Erosion